All motifs

 Only liquor anoints you

 Liquor replaces sacred anointing oil, suggesting the wise men's judgment is drunk and profane rather than divinely guided.
 The anointing should be sacred, oil consecrating a chosen person, but instead it is merely alcohol, reducing the act of judgment to drunken foolishness.
-Uncle Jerry argues those who characterize the speaker's addressee as thoughtless for loving her are 'just drunk', 'anointed with liquor, not with the actual anointing fluid.'
+Uncle Jerry argues those who characterise the speaker's addressee as thoughtless for loving her are 'just drunk', 'anointed with liquor, not with the actual anointing fluid.'

 Structuralsacred vs. profaneanointingdrunkenness